-Rachel Zoe's Favorite Emmys 2019 Red Carpet Looks All Prove It: Details Are Everything
+Rachel Zoe's Favorite Emmys Looks Were All About The Details

 Having started her red carpet styling career by dressing Jennifer Garner for the 2003 Emmys, Rachel Zoe's connection to TV's biggest night runs deep.
 Combine that with the fact the ceremony kicks off awards season, and punctuates fashion month with a hefty jolt of Hollywood glamour, and you've got a recipe for excitement.
 Naturally we tapped her to share her favorite looks from the Emmys red carpet.